The surface burners are making a clicking noise but failing to ignite on your KitchenAid Cooktop

 The Control Lockout controls unintended use of the oven control (certain models) and surface burners.
 When the control is locked out, the surface burners cannot be turned on by the control knobs.
 “Locked” will be in the display.

 - Touch the lock key for 3 seconds.
 The indicator light will turn off, and one long tone will sound.

 - Turn off all burners and touch the lock key for 3 seconds.
 When the Cooktop Lock activates, the Cooktop Lock indicator light will turn on and one long tone will sound.

-If the above instructions do not Unlock the controls refer to your Use & Care Guide for instructions on checking the Control Lockout feature.
+If the above instructions do not Unlock the controls refer to your Owner's Manual for instructions on checking the Control Lockout feature.